rmawngh/Old-Photo-3D/README.md

 This is the implementation of the paper **Monocular Depth Estimation of Old Photos via Collaboration of Monocular and Stereo Networks**

-# Requirements

-This code is implemented with Python 3.6 (Anaconda)

 # Old Photo Dataset

 The dataset was crawled old photos from onlie library.